You can make an insurance claim against the Council in respect of personal injury and/or loss of or damage to personal property.

 - the defect was the direct cause of the incident and that you have suffered loss as a result.

 Submitting Your Highway Claim

 You will firstly need to ensure that the defect is reported to us.
-You can report the damage online or by telephone at 01642 391959.
+You can report the damage online or call us on 01642 391959.